 If you think you don’t know how to roast a whole chicken in the oven, or the thought intimidates you, this recipe is for you.
-This simple roasted chicken can be made with pantry staples and requires very little prep for tons of flavor!
+This simple whole roasted chicken recipe can be made with pantry staples and requires very little prep in exchange for tons of flavor!

 What to look for when buying whole chicken

 I buy a whole chicken about once a month when there’s a good sale on quality chicken at our local grocery store.